risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 #### Loading Soundbanks with R2API

-Loading a soundBank with R2API is trivial, since you just need to put your .bnk in the bepinex/plugins folder.
+Loading a soundBank with R2API is trivial, since you just need to put your soundBank file in the bepinex/plugins folder and change its extension from `.bnk` to `.sound`.
 R2API will load it

 ### Loading Language Files